gontcharovd/website/content/about.md

 title: "About"
 ---

+Since 2018, I have been driven by a passion for industrial data and its potential to revolutionize operations.
+My journey has been marked by a commitment to bridging the gap between legacy plant systems and cutting-edge IT solutions, with a particular focus on leveraging Databricks to analyze and optimize industrial data.

+<img src="/images/headshot.jpg" alt="My Headshot" width="400" height="auto" style="display: block; margin-left: auto; margin-right: auto;">

+Today, I specialize in helping industrial enterprises harness the power of Databricks to analyze their data effectively.
+As an independent consultant, I focus on Digital Transformation, data quality testing, and system integration, all centered around the capabilities of Databricks.
+I serve a variety of industries, including aluminium production and recycling, renewable energy, and discrete metal manufacturing.

+Before embarking on my consulting career, I honed my skills as a data engineer at Novelis, an aluminium rolling and recycling company.
+There, I was instrumental in transferring process data from rolling mills and cast house furnaces to the cloud, utilizing Databricks to ensure high-quality data analysis.

+I began my career as a process engineer at TRIMET's aluminium smelter in Saint-Jean-de-Maurienne, France.
+Later, I continued my work at their smelter in Essen, Germany, where I developed control software for the electrolysis process.
+These experiences have equipped me with a deep understanding of industrial processes and the importance of high-quality data in driving operational excellence.

 <a href="/documents/CV_Denis_Gontcharov.pdf" target="_blank" download>Download my CV</a>

-> I'm an OT Data Engineer who helps industrial enterprises with connecting legacy SCADA systems to Azure Databricks.

-Since the start of my career in 2018, I have been fascinated by industrial data.
-Most of my work was on the interface where legacy plant systems meet modern IT solutions.
-I'm a big believer that industrial data can be used to improve operations, provided it's of high quality - that is my mission.

-<img src="/images/headshot.jpg" alt="My Headshot" width="400" height="auto" style="display: block; margin-left: auto; margin-right: auto;">

-Today I work as an independent consultant focusing on Digital Transformation, data quality testing, and system integration.
-Industries I serve include aluminium production and recycling, renewable energy, and discrete metal manufacturing.

-Before founding my consulting business I was employed as a data engineer at the aluminium rolling and recycling company Novelis.
-There, I was responsible for transferring process data from rolling mills and cast house furnaces to the cloud.

-I began my career as a process engineer at the aluminium smelter of TRIMET at Saint-Jean-de-Maurienne in France.
-Later I was working as a process engineer at their smelter in Essen, Germany where I developed control software for the electrolysis process.

 ## Nice things others said about me